nsacyber/Windows-Event-Log-Messages/docs/Running WELM.md

 Check all features are installed.
 If not, run the script again and reboot.

-### Windows 8.1/Server 2012 R2
+### Windows 8.1/Windows Server 2012 R2

 Same as Windows 8/Server 2012.

 Give it a network card in the Hyper-V settings.
 In the VM change it to a static IP.
-Remove Active Directory Certificate Services's Certification Authority sub option only.
+Remove Active Directory Certificate Services' Certification Authority sub option only.
 It needs to be removed because dcpromo doesn't want it.
 Do this from the Turn Windows Features on or off
 Go to Server Manager > AD DS > click the More... link in the light yellow bar thingy.
 Click the Promote this server to a domain controller link under the Action column.
 Follow the steps to create a new domain.
 Install the Certification Authority sub option again.